 - Selection will occur after the application deadline

 - Once selection has been finalised, applicants will receive notification of their application outcome via email.
-Outcomes will be emailed out to students within 2-3 weeks of the application close date and before the timetabling sort date
+Outcomes will be emailed out to students within 2-3 weeks after the application close date and before the timetabling sort date

 - Unsuccessful applicants will be removed from the subject and advised via email.